ramezj/astralics/README.md

-# Turbo
+# Lunar

-◆ Turbo is a simple & Reliable feedback widget that is easily integrated into websites.
+◆ Lunar is a simple & Reliable feedback widget that is easily integrated into websites.